GNA University B.Tech Admissions 2025

 Marking Scheme | 0.25 marks will be deducted for every wrong answer |

-Students can check the IMU CET exam syllabus for 2025 to prepare effectively for the exam.
+The authority will announce the IMU CET 2026 syllabus online.
+Students can check the IMUCET syllabus for 2026 to prepare effectively for the exam.
 It is advised to study only as per the prescribed IMU CET syllabus for marine engineering as the questions will be framed based on the syllabus itself.
-Candidates can check the IMU CET subjects and topics in the table below.
+Candidates can refer to the table below for the the IMU CET subjects and topics.

 Units | Chapters |